 In her short career, Tammi scored seven Top 40 hits with her singing partner Marvin Gaye, including “Ain’t No Mountain High Enough” and “Ain’t Nothing Like the Real Thing.”
 During a concert in Virginia, Tammi collapsed into Gaye’s arms.
 Later diagnosed with a brain tumor, Tammi endured eight unsuccessful operations before she died in 1970 at age 24.
 She is buried under her real name Thomasina Montgomery.

 I kicked the mud out of the soles of my boots, hopped in my car, and started toward my next destination, Eden Cemetery.
-Placed on the National Register of Historic Places in 2010, Eden is the oldest African-American owned cemetery in the United States.
+Placed on the National Register of Historic Places in 2010, Eden makes the claim of being the oldest African-American owned cemetery in the United States, but that is disputed.
 When the City of Philadelphia condemned a number of African-American cemeteries in the early 20th century, Eden was established in 1902 to re-inter the exhumed bodies.
 Many of the reburials took place at night in order to avoid the regular protests from prejudiced residents of the neighborhood.